KlondikeDev/klondike-archiver/Readme.md

 NOTICE:
 ---
-This program likes to hang with larger files, this will be fixed in the next release.
+This program triggers Windows Defender SmartScreen, this will likely remain until the program gains reputation.